Fair or not, Texans' plan to play Deshaun Watson must succeed

 Ideally for the Texans, Savage would have started all season and the team would have won while Watson had the year to study and learn the playbook and adjust to the NFL.
 Instead, by playing him in the second half on Sunday, O’Brien sped up Watson’s development and made it very difficult to go back to Savage.

-O’Brien said he hopes will be able to stick with whoever starts on Thursday -- and all signs point to Watson -- going forward.
+O’Brien said he hopes he will be able to stick with whoever starts on Thursday -- and it is expected to be Watson -- going forward.

 The quarterback carousel in Houston is nothing new -- wide receiver DeAndre Hopkins has now caught passes from 10 quarterbacks in the five years he has been with the Texans -- and the Texans are hoping that drafting Watson will be their first ever franchise quarterback.

 For that plan to work, though, it will require Watson to play well.
 Even if the defense can rebound from its uncharacteristic performance on Sunday against Jacksonville, the Texans found out last season that even the No. 1 ranked defense could not get them far in the playoffs without a competent offense and quarterback.
-But as well the importance for wins in the short term, the Texans need to see Watson’s improvement week-to-week.
+Wins are important in the short term for a team with playoff expectations, but the Texans need to see Watson’s improvement week-to-week.

 Texans quarterbacks coach Sean Ryan praised Watson’s ability to make plays, but said he knows there will be a learning curve for the rookie this season.